-E2 Foot length of the mizzen sail from the aft face of the mast to the clew in its most outboard position.
+E2 Foot length of the mizzen sail from the aft face of the mast to the clew in its

-MGT/MUW Mainsail girth from 7/8 leech to nearest point on mainsail luff.
+MGT/MUW Mainsail girth from 1⁄4 leech to nearest point on mainsail luff.

-MGU/MTW Mainsail girth from 3/4 leech to nearest point on mainsail luff.
+MGU/MTW Mainsail girth from 3⁄4 leech to nearest point on mainsail luff.

-MGM/MHW Mainsail girth from 1/2 leech to nearest point on mainsail luff.
+MGM/MHW Mainsail girth from 1⁄2 leech to nearest point on mainsail luff.

-MGL/MQW Mainsail girth from 1/4 leech to nearest point on mainsail luff.
+MGL/MQW Mainsail girth from 1⁄4 leech to nearest point on mainsail luff.